Whose Bed Have Your Boots Been Under?: Critical reception

 Billboard magazine praised Twain's "velvety vocals" and the "neat production twists" on the song.
 Music & Media wrote, "Ways to be jealous get new elan from lyrics only cowgirls can sing with so much rivalry in their voice.
 Dance remixer Brian Tankersly puts the forceful kick into the boots."
+The magazine also named it "the most hilarious title of the year".

 Chart performance

-"Whose Bed Have Your Boots Been Under?" debuted on the Billboard Hot Country Singles & Tracks chart the week of January 14, 1995 at number 71.
+"Whose Bed Have Your Boots Been Under?" debuted on the US Billboard Hot Country Singles & Tracks chart the week of January 14, 1995 at number 71.
 It spent 20 weeks on the chart and climbed to a peak position of number 11 on April 29, 1995, where it remained for two weeks.
 At the time, it was Twain's biggest single.
 The song ranked No. 40 on CMT's 40 Greatest Done-Me-Wrong Songs in 2004.
 It peaked at number 31 on the Billboard Hot 100 with her next single "Any Man of Mine".